STHassanDev/LinkSwift/linkswift-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Install these packages before running locally
-- bootstrap and react-bootstrap
+- bootstrap and react-bootstrap are the styling of the application
-- nanoid
+- nanoid is used for when there is no preferred alias inputted.
+THe application will generate a string of 6 characters.
-- react-router-dom
+- react-router-dom for component based routing in the application
-- firebase
+- firebase for connecting the application to firebase
-- valid-url
+- valid-url for checking whether or not the inputted url is valid or not.

 ## Available Scripts